Marina de la Caballería

-Marina de la Caballería, full name Doña Marina Flores Gutierrez de la Caballería, (died 1540), was a Spanish pioneer, settler and noblewoman that colonized New Spain in the 16th century.
+Marina de la Caballería, full name Doña Marina Flores Gutierrez de la Caballería, (died 1540), was a Spanish pioneer, settler and noblewoman who colonized New Spain in the 16th century.
 She arrived to the New World in 1528 to reunite with her husband, Alonso de Estrada.

 Ancestry and early life

 She was born in Almagro, a city that was home to a powerful Jewish community.
 Her mother was Mayor Flores de Guevara, belonged to the local nobility and was distantly related to Isabella I of Castile.
 She was part of a well-respected and prosperous family.
 Through her, Marina acquired noble status and the right to the title of doña.
 Her father, Juan Gutierrez de la Caballeria was a highly successful merchant and supplier of the Order of Calatrava.
 Marina had five siblings who lived until adulthood.
 Four of them, like Marina, kept their mother's last name first, a common practice in Spain when the mother's last name was the most prestigious; a fifth one kept his father's last name first and his mother's second.

 Modern historians believe that Marina belonged to a family of New Christians.
 Marina's family were known as a converso family in the city.
 Despite this, the family was well respected, strongly involved in the city's daily life, and in its power structure.
 Five of Marina's relatives were members of the city council, and the family's forebears had been long time royal advisors.
 The ambience of tolerance towards the Jews and conversos in Spain was approaching its end though.
 After the Alhambra Decree various Jewish families of Almagro chose to leave the city instead of converting.

-Those who converted faced a period of close scrutiny by the Spanish inquisition due to concerns of Crypto-Judaism.
+Those who converted faced a period of close scrutiny by the Spanish Inquisition due to concerns of Crypto-Judaism.
 Marina's family didn't suffer this inconvenience as much as others.
 In their case, as in the case of many other converso families that were considered of proven loyalty or towards whom the crown felt indebted, the crown issued special documents declaring them pure of blood regardless of their ancestry.

 Marina spent her youth being taught the proper ways for a woman.
 Elizabeth Howe believes that, thanks to her family's proximity to Isabella, Marina probably benefited from the insistence of Queen Isabella on the education of noble women in every other subject, such as math and history.
 This would explain her impressive future impact on Mexican society.

 Despite their certificate of purity of blood, it's possible that the growing religious tensions limited Marina's options to marry within her own city.